When is it Time to use a Time Order?

 The effects of this can be particularly severe, especially where the agreements are hire purchase, conditional sale or personal contract purchase (PCP) agreements.

 For example, not only can the finance firm’s serve arrears notices, but they can also serve default notices, which terminate the agreements, if not complied with, and can result in the full amount owed under the agreement becoming payable.
 The finance firms can also remove the borrower’s right to voluntarily surrender the vehicle, which allows them to take steps to repossess it, often without a court order.

-There is, however, a little known remedy available to motorists in such circumstances, which can prevent them losing possession of their car, whilst allowing them to reschedule their repayments and remedy any default under the agreement.Get Started
+There is, however, a little known remedy available to motorists in such circumstances, which can prevent them losing possession of their car, whilst allowing them to reschedule their repayments and remedy any default under the agreement.Get debt help today

 What is a time order?

 A Time Order (not to be confused with a time to pay direction and time to pay order in Scotland) is a legal remedy that exists under UK consumer credit law.
 It allows for someone who has gone into arrears to ask the court for more time to repay their agreement and to reverse the termination of the agreement by the lender.
 Time Orders are particularly useful when the contract involved is a finance agreement for a car, such as a hire purchase, personal contract purchase (PCP) or conditional sale agreement.

 Time Orders can be applied for early on, once a consumer receives an arrears notice from their lender.
 These notices are served by the finance firm once someone has missed two payments under the agreement.
 They can also be applied for once a lender has served an official default notice under the Consumer Credit Act 1974; or when a court action has been raised to demand payment of the money owed and the return of the vehicle which is subject to the agreement.